warestack/cc/Class-0/README.md

 > [!IMPORTANT]
 >
 > **From this point forward, use your personal Gmail account.
-Do not use your organization’s or Birkbeck email.**
+Do not use your work organization’s or Birkbeck email.**
+>
+> Your Google Cloud coupon will be linked to your personal Gmail account, so make sure you redeem it there.
+This way, the coupon will stay yours.

-4. Enter the coupon code on the screen.
+4. **Enter the coupon code** on the screen and **click Accept and continue**.

 ![4](assets/4.png)